ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     ballerina: started HTTP/WS endpoint 0.0.0.0:9090
     ```
     Configuration file:
-    Observability can be enabled from configuration.
-An example configuration which starts observability with metrics monitoring and distributed tracing with default configurations is given below.
+    Observability can be enabled from the configuration.
+An example configuration that starts metrics monitoring and distributed tracing with default configurations is given below.
     ```
+    [b7a.observability.metrics]
+    # Flag to enable Metrics
+    enabled=true

     [b7a.observability.tracing]
     # Flag to enable Tracing
     enabled=true

-    [b7a.observability.metrics]
-    # Flag to enable Metrics
-    enabled=true
     ```
-    The ballerina program needs to be started as below with eith --config or -c inline parameter and provide the path of the configuration file to adhere to the configuration.
+    The Ballerina program needs to be started as below with either '--config' or '-c' flag and provide the path of the configuration file to adhere to the configuration as sh.
     ```bash
     $ ballerina run hello_service.bal --config <path-to-conf>/ballerina.conf